YoshidomeGroup-Hydration/PorousGen/README.md

 eta_err    = 1      # η_Err [%]
 ```

-Generates a 3D porous structure with 100^3 voxels of size 20 nm.
+A 3D porous structure with 100^3 voxels of size 20 nm is generated.
 TIFF images of the structure will be output.